mikeal/ZDAG/SPEC.md

 and we prefer to reserve 0 for inline VARINT's because it's quite common, so we assign a token for list termination instead.

-We use 255 and below for tokens.
-This allows the parsing rules to never use more than a single byte and it allows us to inline VARINTs 127 and below.
+We use a limited range decreasing from 127 for tokens in the STRUCTURE.
+This allows the parsing rules to never use more than a single byte and it allows us to inline VARINTs, both the small ones below the token range and the large ranges of numbers above this range.
 VARINTs that begin with a byte in a reserved token range must be prefixed with STRUCTURE_VARINT in order to protect the token range, which means that we only take a penalty byte when the numbers are very large.
 This penalty only applies when we are parsing a token, there are many cases where we parse a VARINT and a token is not possible and so we do not take